Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Revisiting the Aftermath of Financial Crises

 In an influential study, \citet{mian2017household} (MSV, henceforth) explore the dynamics between household debt, nonfinancial firms debt, and economic fluctuations, with a cross-country panel via both VAR and LP.
 They find that the household debt shock leads to a boom-recession cycle, that is, GDP first increases for 2-3 years but then decreases substantially.
 More precisely, they find that a rise in the household debt to GDP ratio from four years ago to last year predicts a substantial decline in subsequent real GDP growth from the current year onward.
 By contrast, the output declines immediately following firm debt shocks, whereas recovers gradually afterward.
 We will compare the baseline panel LP results using the FE estimation in MSV's Figure 2 (p.1770) with the results based on SPJ.

 Collecting an unbalanced panel of 30 countries from 1960 to 2012, MSV specify the LP regression as

-for $h=1,...,10$, where $y_{i,t+h}$ is the logarithm real GDP.
+for $h=1,2,...,10$, where $y_{i,t+h}$ is the logarithmic real GDP.
 The key explanatory variables of interest are the household debt to GDP ratio $x_{i,t}^{{\rm HH}}$ and nonfinancial firm debt to GDP ratio $x_{i,t}^{{\rm F}}$.
-Control variables include four lags of household debt to GDP ratio and nonfinancial firm debt to GDP ratio, and contemporaneous and up to four-year lagged logarithm real GDP.
+Control variables include four lags of household debt to GDP ratio and nonfinancial firm debt to GDP ratio, and contemporaneous and up to four-year lagged logarithmic real GDP.

 Our empirical analysis supports and reinforces MSV's main findings that household debt booms predict a sustained decline in output after a temporary rise.
 SPJ's IRFs in Figure \ref{fig.msv_fe} maintain the boom-recession cycle, with long-term real GDP declines greater than MSV's FE.
 In Panel (A) SPJ resembles FE in the first to three years, indicating a temporary rise in GDP due to the housing market boom.
 The output has started to decline persistently since the fourth year.
 The trough is observed in the seventh year, where FE estimates a ten percentage point shock in the household debt to GDP ratio is associated with a 3.9\% drop, in contrast with SPJ's 5.6\% drop.
-This is consistent with existing literature that finds debt booms may distort resource allocation and human capital accumulation, and thus reduce long-run growth \citep{gopinath2017capital, charles2018housing, borio2016labour}.
+This is consistent with the literature that finds debt booms may distort resource allocation and human capital accumulation, and thus reduce long-run growth \citep{gopinath2017capital, charles2018housing, borio2016labour}.
 As a comparison, Panel (B) shows that the IRFs of output to firm debt shocks are close.